farirpgs/fari-app/lib/docs/fate-system-toolkit.md

 # 9: Subsystems

-## Kung Fu<br />
+## Kung Fu

 There is regular, real-life kung fu, but that’s pretty much covered by the Fight skill.
 What we’re talking about here is cinematic kung fu, the high-leaping, acrobatic, melodramatic style of Hong Kong martial arts movies.

 <hr />
 The overarching term in this section is “kung fu,” but that is just one of the many martial arts of the world.
-The rules here can apply to savate or ninjutsu just as easily, or whatever crazy martial art they practice on Mars.<br />
+The rules here can apply to savate or ninjutsu just as easily, or whatever crazy martial art they practice on Mars.
 <hr />

 This sort of kung fu is so dramatic that it doesn’t fit into a game aiming at a more realistic style, and it definitely changes the tone of even a pulpy action adventure setting.
 It can be bit overwhelming.
 If you’re going to include this crazy, over-the-top style of martial arts in your game, make it clear to your players up front that this is something characters—PCs and NPCs—can do.